Get to Know: Newton

 Newton in one sentence: Newton focuses on providing a safe community with a high quality of life, engaged residents and a strong business community.

-The top five best things about Newton: The top things about Newton are its educational opportunities, post-secondary education, downtown — from the downtown square to Legacy Plaza — and local employers.
+The top five best things about Newton: Newton is known for its strong educational opportunities, access to post-secondary education, a vibrant downtown — from the historic square to Legacy Plaza — and a diverse mix of local and regional employers.

 Downtown: Newton's centrally located, historic downtown defines the city’s character and culture.
 Downtown Newton is a visually dynamic showplace and a vibrant district with diverse shopping, dining, living and entertainment.
 A cohesive design plan and complementing financial incentives encourage property owners to invest in their buildings and respect a balance between downtown’s historic integrity and modern elements and improvements.

-Employers: Newton has several large employers including Thombert, Graphic Packaging, TPI Composites, Arcosa and MercyOne Newton Medical Center, which are supported by a strong workforce and offer career opportunities.
-In addition to major employers, Newton also has a number of independently owned businesses and operations.
+Employers: Newton is home to several major employers, including Thombert, Graphic Packaging, TPI Composites, Arcosa and MercyOne Newton Medical Center.
+These organizations are supported by a strong workforce and complemented by a growing base of locally owned businesses.

 Community Traditions and Annual Events: Newton Fest, Fourth of July, the Newton High School Homecoming Parade & Pep Rally, the Annual Jasper County Courthouse Lighting and the Holiday Light Display at Maytag Park are just a few not-to-miss events in Newton.